 We, even though we break easy and are as fragile as clay, in Christ, we have a supernatural ability to get up again, no matter how many times we are knocked down, because we have “overcome the world” (1 John 5:4) As the children of God, we will get up again, and even though our enemy will use people, organisations, events, circumstances or any difficult situation to come against us, our faith overcomes.

 We are just like those trees, broken, battered but not destroyed.
-We still continue to flourish and grow in the middle of the world, broken but not destroyed.
-Weeping, but not without hope.
+We still continue to flourish and grow wherver we have been planted in the world, broken but not destroyed.
+Weeping gum, but not without hope.
 Scattered, but not lost.
 Insulted, but not outside the love of Christ.
-We do not allow the offenses that we experience in the world to kill our spiritual fervor, but continue to grow in faith proving that “no weapon forged against you will prevail,” (Isaiah 54:17)
+We do not allow the attacks that we experience in the world to kill our spiritual fervor, but we florish because our Father, the good Shepherd makes it happen.
+We continue to grow in faith proving that “no weapon forged against you will prevail,” (Isaiah 54:17)